JereKuusela/valheim-dev/publish/README.md

 - v1.14
 	- Adds position and radius parameters to commands `exploremap` and `resetmap`.
 	- Adds a new command `resetpins` to remove map pins.
+	- Changes the `env` command to print the current environment if used without the parameter.
+	- Changes the `wind` command to print the wind strength if used without the parameters.
+	- Improves autocomplete for `forcedelete`, `spawn` and `resetsharedmap` commands.
 	- Fixes root users not being automatically recognized as admins (server side).
 	- Fixes devcommands getting toggled off and on when dying.
 	- Fixes map and minimap coordinates conflicting with other mods.